Lutando/docs-oxd/sources/conf/index.md

 * trust_store_path - path to trust store
 * license_server_endpoint - license server endpoint
 * license_id - License ID.
 You can [order valid license](https://oxd.gluu.org).
 Without a license you are limited to 2 transactions per second.
-* license_check_period_in_hours - Oxd will automatically check the license server for a new license (in case you renewed)
 * public_key - public key of License ID (must be provided during License id purchase)
 * public_password - public password of License ID (must be provided during License id purchase)
 * license_password - license password of License ID (must be provided during License id purchase)